 Next, I tried some raise knees.
 The back-bad is large (not the largest, though) enough and quite comfortable.
 The grips, however, are quite thin.
 I had no problem with that with my hands, but I’m not that big of a man, so if you have bear-sized hands you might want to bandage and thicken the grips.
 Same goes for dipping grips.
 The tower is quite sturdy and did not wobble during the knee raises.

 The dip bars, as I have mentioned, could be slightly thicker, but at least they are comfortable on hands.
-The tower did not rocket during full-depth dips, although it would be weird if it did under my weight.
+The tower did not wobble during full-depth dips, although it would be weird if it did under my weight.

 Now the pull-up bar.
 In my humble opinion, this is the best part of Gold’s Gym XR10 power tower.
 The bar’s width (mount to mount) is 23 inches (58.42cm), which is a great length.
 It is comfortable on bare hands as well and with the angled grips on either side, you can do wide pull-ups as well.
-I’ve tried a few muscle-ups (okay, I can do 2-3 and I’m done), to my surprise, the power tower did not wobble; however, I can imagine that a heavier and/or taller guy will rocket the tower.
-But that can be easily solved by encumbering the bearings with something heavy.
+I’ve tried a few muscle-ups (okay, I can do 2-3 and I’m done), to my surprise, the power tower did not wobble; however, I can imagine that a heavier and/or taller guy will shake the tower.
+But that can be easily solved by encumbering the base with something heavy.
 Another great plus is that the chin up bar’s height is set at 7 feet, so with my 5’10” height I could so pull’s without bending my knees.

 That’s all she wrote.